Battany History, Family Crest & Coats of Arms

 Another source notes that name could have originated in Hertfordshire where they held a family seat as Lords of the Manor.
 After the Battle of Hastings in 1066, William, Duke of Normandy, having prevailed over King Harold, granted most of Britain to his many victorious Barons.
 It was not uncommon to find a Baron, or a Bishop, with 60 or more Lordships scattered throughout the country.
 Hence, conjecturally, the surname is descended from the tenant of the lands at St. Albans, held by a steward of St. Albans Church who was recorded in the Domesday Book census of 1086.

 Early History of the Battany family

-Another 209 words (15 lines of text) covering the years 1510, 1600 and 1504 are included under the topic Early Battany History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Battany research.
+Another 105 words (8 lines of text) covering the years 1510, 1600 and 1504 are included under the topic Early Battany History in all our PDF Extended History products and printed products wherever possible.

 Battany Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Battany include Bestney, Bestnee, Bestknee, Bestnie, Besny, Besnie, Besnee, Bester and many more.